 On the other hand, vertical integration is about acquiring companies in the value chain.
 It basically means the acquisition of different entities involved in different stages of distribution or supply chain.
 For example, a car company acquiring or merging with a steel company.
 A real-world example is Google acquiring Motorola (before Lenovo) to enter the smartphone segment.

 Following are the differences between horizontal vs vertical integration:

 Horizontal integration is about integrating similar products.
 Mostly, the businesses of the acquired and the acquiring company are the same.
 To some extent, even the products are also the same.

-Vertical integration, on the other hand, involves a company taking over another business that is not similar to its current business.
-Instead, the acquired company would help the acquiring company to manage its business better.
+On the other hand, vertical integration involves a company taking over another business that is not similar to its current business.
+Instead, the acquired company would help the acquiring company manage its business better.

 Horizontal integration works in increasing the revenue due to the acquisition of the business of the acquired company.
 Other objectives are boosting market share and reducing competition.
-Vertical integration is done to increase the efficiency and address issues in distribution, as well as, transportation.
+Vertical integration is done to increase efficiency and address issues in distribution and transportation.
 Another objective of vertical integration is to reduce costs and gain more control over the supply chain.

-Horizontal integration helps to boost the profit margin by giving the company more pricing power by eliminating competition.
-Vertical integration helps to boost the profit margin by reducing excess cost.
+Horizontal integration helps boost the profit margin by giving the company more pricing power by eliminating competition.
+Vertical integration helps to boost the profit margin by reducing excess costs.